-\begin{Def} \end{Def}An \textbf{{embedded planar graph}} will be -- for the purpose of this article -- a graph $\uG$, given by a set of vertices $\mathrm{V}(\uG)$ and set of edges $\mathrm{E}(\uG)$, together with an injective map $z: \mathrm{V}(\uG) \longrightarrow \Bbb{C}$.
+\begin{Def} \end{Def}An \textbf{{embedded planar graph}} will be -- for the purpose of this article -- a graph $\uG$ given by a set of vertices $\mathrm{V}(\uG)$ and a set of edges $\mathrm{E}(\uG)$, together with an injective map $z: \mathrm{V}(\uG) \longrightarrow \Bbb{C}$.
 For a vertex $\uv \in \mathrm{V}(\uG)$ we shall denote its complex coordinate by $z(\uv)$; if there is no risk of confusion we shall sometimes denote the complex coordinate by the vertex label $\uv$ itself.
 Each edge $\ue= \overline{\mathtt{uv}}$ is embedded as a \emph{straight line segment} joining its end-points $z(\uu)$ and $z(\uv)$ while the oriented edge $\vec{\ue} = (\uu, \uv)$ corresponds to the displacement vector $z(\uv) - z(\uu)$.
 We require that for any pair of edges the corresponding line segments are non-crossing (i.e. do not share any interior points).
 The embedding determines an abstract set of faces $\mathrm{F}(\uG)$ and we require that each face $\uf \in \mathrm{F}(\uG)$ is embedded as a \emph{convex polygon} endowed with a counter-clockwise orientation (so that no face is folded onto an adjacent face).
 Furthermore the set of faces must cover the plane and they must not accumulate in any finite region of the plane (i.e. each open disk must contain only finitely many faces).
-We shall sometimes elide between the description of $\uG$ as a abstract combinatorial entity (i.e. vertices, edges, faces and their incidence relations) and its description as an embedding object in the plane (points, segments, and polygons with the geometrical restrictions described above).
+We shall sometimes elide between the description of $\uG$ as a abstract combinatorial entity (i.e. vertices, edges, faces and their incidence relations) and its description as an embedded object in the plane (points, segments, and polygons with the geometrical restrictions described above).

 \begin{Def} \end{Def}A \textbf{polyhedral graph} will be an embedded planar graph such that each face is a \emph{cyclic polygon}, i.e. all the vertices of the face lie on a circle (the circumcircle $C_\uf$ of the face $\uf$), in \emph{cyclic order}.
-At that stage two faces may have the same circumcircle.
+Two faces may have the same circumcircle.